Omarhmdn/To-do-list/WK5S2_DESIGN_CHECKLIST.md

 ## 2. Data Structure Design

-A dictionary to store the categories where the key is the category (name of to-do list(s)) and value is a list of lists to allow mutability.
+List of lists in a dictionary to have multiple to-do lists where the name is the key and the items in the list are the values Stack to undo and redo choices.

-The list is to store the values of the to-do list along with Boolean to check if its done or not, along with the date and time.

-Stack to undo and redo choices.

 ### 2.1 Task Data